Create custom forms to be filled out by site visitors. Form data may be saved, emailed to the form's owner, or both.

 To embed a form by autotag, specify ”[forms:show form:XX]”, where XX is the form's ID number.
 Additionally, you may add an additional variable to specify a particular template file.
 You'll need to create this template, and it should be based on the “forms.thtml” file included with the plugin.
 This is an experimental feature.
 For example, to use a custom template to display form #3, you would use ”[forms:show form:3 template:custom.thtml]”.
 The custom template feature is only available when displaying a form via an autotag.

-Forms are only displayed to users who are members of the first group.
+Forms are only displayed to users who are members of the “Group that can see results” defined for the form.

 To display results within a page or article, the autotag would look like this: